 For whatever reason, most of us tend to hear Jesus' words here in a backwards fashion.
 We immediately start evaluating our performance to see if we are really loving Him.
 We somehow misconstrue His words to be saying, "Now, I want you to prove you love Me by your obedience."
 We even think that He is instructing us to work more on our performance so that our love for Him will grow.
-That is totally opposite of what is really being said here!
+That is totally opposite of what is really being said here.
 This statement is not meant as some kind of performance evaluation.
-In the context, abedience from lave is the third ingredient of the new dynamic which will be introduced by the indwelling of the Holy Spirit.
+In the context this is the third ingredient of the new dynamic which will be introduced by the indwelling of the Holy Spirit.
 It is meant as a promise to claim and to expect.
 Just as the promise of miraculous works, or of effective prayer, were to be expressions of the new life-dynamic, so now, as a result of the Spirit's presence, hearts that love Him will now be inclined to obey Him.
+Note the parallels in the construction of the sentences: